billy-hc/ML-Dongsi-AQI/README.md

 ### Additional Files

 - The dataset used for this analysis is included in the project repository.
-- A detailed Python notebook (`maliki-dicoding-ds-airquality.ipynb`) containing the data analysis and visualizations is also provided.
+- A detailed Python notebook (`Dingling_AQI_Visualization.ipynb`) containing the data analysis and visualizations is also provided.
 ---
 ### P.S.